Do you struggle with annoying water retention? We’ll show you how to shed unnecessary water weight quickly, while staying healthy.

 We’ve already covered how getting enough water is essential for your body to function properly.
 If you aren’t drinking enough, your body will try even harder to store water for an emergency.
 But if you’re getting enough water, it will break down excess fluids faster.

 That’s why we recommend eating natural foods with high water and potassium content.
 Cucumbers, melons, pineapples, strawberries, and asparagus are perfect for reducing water retention.
 Artichokes, onions, garlic, carrots, avocados, potatoes, and rice can also help.
 Then there’s potassium-rich foods like nuts, including hazelnuts, cashews, peanuts, and almonds, as well as dried fruit like apricots and bananas.
+Always on the go?
+We get it.
+Toss a pack of Organic Nuts & Berries into your bag on your way out the door.

 Warning: Potassium should only be consumed in small amounts and in the form of natural foods.